 Maximum of 20kg luggage per person.

 Not recommended for young children under the age of 8 years old, due to the nature and length of this tour.

 No child rates are available and must be purchased on an adult fare on multi-day tours.

-If travelling with children upgrading to a family room is highly recommended.
+If travelling with children upgrading to a family room is required.

 Great Ocean Road, Grampians, Halls Gap, Lorne, Apollo Bay and Angelsea

 Copyright 2018 © Tours To Go.
 All Rights Reserved.